eiithel/PCB_english/README.md

 #**Introduction**
 There is currently no cure for autism.
 Special educators often struggle to communicate with children sometimes immured in their silence.
 Autistic children can develop their language and facilitate their interpersonal interactions with the help of early childhood management and special education.
 According to recent studies, the robot is a relevant tool for reducing some autistic symptoms, such as joint attention deficit disorder.
 It also promotes generalization of skills.
 I proposed a new hardware and software architecture for Leka's first educational robot, as an extension to its control system.
 This new architecture is based on a Linux kernel.
 This expansion provides support for experimentation and verification of embedded Linux applications for a robotic base.
-Key words: robotics, autism, hardware conception, embedded linux
+**Key words**: robotics, autism, hardware conception, embedded linux

 ##**Functional requirements**